-Transit is a key element to help communities in the Southwest corridor achieve their development visions.
+Transit is a key element to help communities in the corridor to achieve their development visions.
 This recommendation gives direction on both local bus service improvements and future high capacity transit (light rail or bus rapid transit) in the corridor.